 Clause 9.8.4(1): Column footing on rock

-The values of q2 and φmin are specified as 5 MPa and 8 mm respectively.

-Clause 9.8.5(3): Bored piles
+The value of q2 is specified as 5 MPa and the value of φmin is specified as 8 mm.Clause 9.8.5(3): Bored piles

-The value of h1 is specified as 600 mm.

-The value of As,bpmin is given in Table 9.6(CYS).
+The values of As,bpmin and the associated Ac are given in Table 9.6(CYS).
 This reinforcement should be distributed along the periphery of the section.

 Table 9.6(CYS): Recommended minimum longitudinal reinforcement area in cast-in-place bored piles